Yet Another Poincare's Polyhedron Theorem

-{\bf3.3.~Final Remarks.} The present version of PPT originates from [AGG].
-We gave it a more general form that is applicable, as we believe, to many other cases.
-Probably, the first version of PPT where the combinatorial cycle isometry restricted to the edge is not supposed to be the identity can be found in [Kui, Subsection 3.1, p.~60], although in an implicit form and in the easy real hyperbolic $4$-dimensional context of constant curvature.
-(It is related to Remark 3.1.)
-Our version may be the first dealing with an angle condition in the situation of nonconstant angle along a common edge of two faces.
+{\bf4.1.}~Probably, the first version of PPT where the restriction of the combinatorial cycle isometry to an edge is not supposed to be the identity can be found in [Kui, Subsection 3.1, p.~60], although in an implicit form and in the specific case of real hyperbolic $4$-space.
+(It is related to Remark 3.4.)
+Our~version seems to be the first dealing with an angle condition in the situation of nonconstant angle along a common edge of two faces.

-The second part of Tessellation Condition 2.1 (or condition (3) in Theorem 3.2 which has a similar nature) is almost necessary for the discreteness of $G$.
-It is violated in all counter-examples to PPT that we are familiar with.
-Therefore, Proposition 2.2 may be used in any version of PPT involving polyhedra.

-Condition (3) in Theorem 3.2 is not trivial to check in the case of nonconstant curvature.
-In complex hyperbolic geometry, even in such a simple situation where the faces are bisectors intersecting in a common slice, the proof of this condition requires some analytic effort [AGG, Lemma 5.3.4].
-So, in~general, an attempt to use more complicated hypersurfaces may face serious difficulties.
+{\bf4.2.}~Condition (3) in Theorem 3.5 is not trivial to check in the case of nonconstant curvature.
+In~complex hyperbolic geometry, even in so simple a case as that of bisectors intersecting transversally at a common slice, the proof of this condition requires some analytic effort [AGG, Lemma 2.2.3].

-In spite of the `plane-like' character of our version, no extra conditions seem to be necessary if one wishes to deal with polyhedra possessing faces of codimension $>2$.
-Notice that Theorem 3.2 does not require the completeness of the metric.
-Since a polyhedron is expected to be, {\it a posteriori,} a fundamental region for the action of $G$ on $M$, one can exclude all conjugates to the elements of codimension $>2$ and simply apply Theorem 3.2 to what is left.
-Of course, this requires some effort.
-Instead of formulating yet another version of PPT, we quote:

-`{\sl$\dots$ the condition can be verified by checking that the dihedral angles add up to\/ $360^\circ$ around each edge, and the corners fit together exactly to form a spherical neighborhood of a point in the model space. {\rm(}Actually, the second condition follows from the first.{\rm)}}'\quad[Thu, p.~127, 11th line from the bottom]
+{\bf4.3.}~An important generalization of Theorem 3.5 would be of course a version of PPT for polyhedra admitting faces of codimension $>2$.
+Elaborating explicit conditions that express a good behaviour of faces of all codimensions seems to be the most difficult task here.
+Indeed, for simplicity, let us assume $M$ to be $3$-dimensional.
+Take a vertex $p$ of $P$ and a small sphere $S$ centred at $p$.
+We have an infinitesimal tessellation around generic points in edges, which provides an infinitesimal tessellation of $S$ around its intersections with the edges containing $p$.
+Due to the good behaviour of faces and edges, we obtain a tessellation of $S$.
+While shrinking the radius of $S$, the topological picture of this tessellation remains the same.
+In this way, we visualize a tessellation of the $3$-ball bounded by $S$ as being a cone over the tessellation of $S$.

+In the particular case of a compact polyhedron, the conditions expressing a good behaviour of faces must be drastically simplified.
+For instance, the tessellation of a topological neighbourhood of the polyhedron already implies in this case Tessellation Condition 2.1.
+We suggest the following formulation: Let $M$ be a Riemannian manifold and let $P\subset M$ be a simple compact PL-polyhedron equipped with a face-pairing providing a family of geometric cycles of edges that contain every edge of $P$.
+If Conditions~(1) and (2) of Theorem 3.5 hold, then Tessellation Condition 2.1 is satisfied.